ConsumerAffairs Unaccredited Brand

 Compact designs: Both the Max Trainer and Treadclimber are highly compact, lightweight machines.
 Every assembled Max Trainer weighs less than 150 pounds.

 Best for: People who want to lose weight, people recovering from injuries

 Mark Barroso is an editor, writer and researcher who has been featured in various print and online publications including Fitness Magazine, Muscle & Fitness, Men’s Fitness, Muscle & Fitness Hers, FLEX, Spartan Race and Tough Mudder.
 A fitness enthusiast who practices what he preaches, Barroso enjoys researching and testing the latest fitness trends including classes and products.

-Bowflex Company Profile
+Bowflex Company Information